 Dr Charles Dick is an Australian trained General orthopaedic surgeon with a specialist interest in the treatment of conditions affecting the upper limb (hand, wrist, elbow & shoulder) and knee including total joint replacements for degenerative conditions of the shoulder, hip and knee.

-He is accredited at the Nambour Selangor and Sunshine Coast University Private Hospitals.
+He is accredited at the Nambour Selangor Private Hospital, Noosa Hospital and Sunshine Coast University Private Hospital.
 He provides services to private patients and patients covered by DVA or workers compensation Queensland.

 Charles was born in Ballymena, Northern Ireland.
 He graduated from Ballymena Academy top of his class and went on to attend one of the best Medical schools in the UK at The University of Newcastle Upon Tyne.
 Graduating with a Merit in 2000, he commenced surgical training with The Royal College of Surgeons of England.
 During his surgical training, he also worked as an anatomy demonstrator and lecturer at the University of Leeds.
 After successfully completing 4 years of basic surgical training in 2006 and being awarded Membership of the Royal College of Surgeons England, he emigrated to Australia to be with his wife, who is an anaesthetist from the Sunshine Coast.